 #8.
 Have an emergency pack ready to go.

 This will include all first aid supplies, a battery-powered radio and extra batteries, flashlights and batteries, chargers for your phone, cash, food and supplies for your pets.
 You may also need about 1 gallon of water per family per member per day.

 #9.
 Put things up that you want to save.

-It's hard to prop up couches and chairs, but try to put everything up at least 5 feet or higher in the room to protected as much is possible.
-Put computers and power supplies up into closets and pick anything up off the floor that you want saved such as books, rugs, shoes, blankets and chairs if you can.
+It's hard to prop up couches and chairs, but try to put everything up at least 5 feet or higher in the room to protect as much is possible.
+Put computers and power supplies up into closets and pick anything up off the floor that you want saved such as books, rugs, shoes, blankets, and chairs if you can.

 Hold on tight Florida, Dorian is coming for us.
 But, we can try to be as prepared as possible both for our own safety initially and for the rebuilding of our homes later on.
 But, let's all pray we don't have to go that far.